panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 [Try the demo.](https://codesandbox.io/s/stopwatch-cm7zz?file=/src/App.js)

 `timerIdRef` is a reference that holds the `setInterval()` timer id.

+`startHandler()` function, which is invoked when the *Start* button is clicked, starts the timer and saves its id to the reference `timerIdRef.current = setInterval(...)`.

+When the user decides to stop the stopwatch, one clicks *Stop* button.
+The corresponding `stopHandler()` accesses the timer id from the reference and stops the timer `clearInterval(timerIdRef.current)`.

+Additionally, if the component unmounts with the stopwatch active, the cleanup function of `useEffect()` is going to stop the timer.

 *Side challenge: can you improve the stopwatch by adding a Reset button?
 Share your solution in a comment below!*